techidaily/site-win11-tips/source/_posts/guidance-to-reinstate-normal-access-in-microsofts-safe-mode-outlook.md

 ## 6\.
 Update the Outlook App

  Microsoft updates Outlook on a regular basis to deliver new features, security patches, and bug fixes.
-However, you may miss out on these improvements if you have disabled[automatic updates for Office apps](https://www.makeuseof.com/windows-stop-automatic-office-updates/) .
+However, you may miss out on these improvements if you have disabled [automatic updates for Office apps](https://www.makeuseof.com/windows-stop-automatic-office-updates/) .
 Thankfully, it’s fairly easy to update the Outlook app manually.
 Here are the steps for the same.

 1. Open the Outlook app and head over to**File > Office Account** .
 2. In the pane on the right, select**Update Options > Update Now** .